The Ultimate Beneficial Owner (UBO): Protective Measure For Companies in the UAE

 Trustees and Nominee Managers

 The Shareholder/Partner Register must include information about the trustee or nominee manager that is the same as the Real Beneficiary.
-A trustee or nominee can be a shareholder or partner of a company or a person that is acting on behalf or as per the instructions of another person.
+A trustee or nominee can be a shareholder or partner of a company or a person who is acting on behalf or as per the instructions of another person.

 Authorized Disclosure

-The authorized “discloser” must be a UAE resident and authorized to disclose to the licensing authority the information required by the UBO resolution which are the name, address, contact information, and ID copy of the authorized individual.
+The authorized “discloser” must be a UAE resident and authorized to disclose to the licensing authority the information required by the UBO resolution which is the name, address, contact information, and ID copy of the authorized individual.

 Reporting deadline